Masieono/cyclistic_case_study/case_study_notes.md

-Cyclistic google analytics case study -

-ASK
-- How do annual members and casual riders use the bike sharing service differently?

 Once data gets imported to the appropriate format (sheets, Rstudio, or SQL),
 - what insights can be gathered with just the available data?